umd-lib/avalon/UMD-README.md

 rails umd:move_dropbox_files_to_archive
 ```

-The console output will indicate any errors such as failed migrations,
+The console output will indicate any errors such as failed migrations
 and failed deletions.

 This Rails task is intended to be idempotent -- running the task multiple times